 The following video offers several suggestions on how to pack:

-We recommend a two-piece rain suit that can be used as needed.
+We recommend a two-piece rain suit that can be used as needed, or paddle gear during unusually cold weather.
 A wetsuit is cumbersome to take on and off when rafting.
 In Cataract Canyon, water temperatures are cold early season and will continue to warm as the season progresses.
 This extra layer protects against cold water and because weather conditions vary, even in warm summer months we have had guests grateful they had the extra layer to put on during inclement weather.

 Guests are not allowed to bring their own lifejacket or PFD.
 Western River Expeditions is subject to regulations promulgated by the National Park Service, Bureau of Land Management and State Parks.
 All three of these agencies require that guests of commercial outfitters wear Type V Whitewater lifejackets.
 Personal life jackets are usually meant for lake sports and even Type III jackets, meant for kayaking or canoeing, are not acceptable for use by our guests.